 SPF type record didn't pick up as hoped.

-So, when the SPF standard was refreshed in RFC7208, it was decided that the use of the
+So, when the original SPF standard was replaced in 2014 by rfc7208, it was decided that the use of the

 SPF record type would be dropped in future versions.